 They come in sheets, by the roll, or pre-shaped to fit containers of various sizes, like window boxes and wire planters.

-Another option, G-LEAF’s Garden Hanging Planter Baskets, comes with with coco coir liners.
+Another option, Gray Bunny’s 14-inch hanging planter baskets, comes with with coco coir liners.

 Like peat pots, the coir variety is made of fibers that have been pressed into flower pot shapes.
 They are useful containers for starting plants because they retain moisture, drain well, and allow air to circulate.